biobakery/metawibele/README.md

 			* Pfam domains（Pfams)
 		* In most cases, mappings are directly inferred from the annotation of the corresponding UniRef representative sequence in UniProt.

-Option 2: create local uniref databases
+Option 2: Create local uniref databases

 * You can also create these databases locally by using MetaWIBELE utility scripts based on the latest release version of UniProt/UniRef, and provide `$DATABASE_LOCATION` as the location to install the database.